Discover Europe on a Tight Budget: Top Affordable Solo Destinations for Summer Adventures

 Spain is a paradise for foodies.
 In Barcelona, indulge in tapas at bustling markets like La Boqueria.
 Sample a variety of small dishes and local wines.

+Seville is known for its traditional Andalusian cuisine.
 Try gazpacho, a refreshing cold soup, and tapas in lively bars.

 For a unique experience, visit San Sebastian.
 The city is renowned for its pintxos, which are small, flavorful snacks.
 Explore the old town and hop from bar to bar to taste these culinary delights.